apache/cordova-cli/README.md

 ### Building Your Project

-    $ cordova build [platform]
+    $ cordova build

 You can call `cordova build` with no arguments if you are inside a cordova based project.
 This will compile your app for all platforms added to your Cordova project.

 ### Emulating Your Project

-    $ cordova emulate [platform]
+    $ cordova emulate

-Will compile and launch your app on all platforms added to your Cordova project.
-You can optionally specify a specific platform to launch for.
+Will launch emulators for all platforms added to your Cordova project.

+### Managing Plugins

+Plugin integration hinges on:

+- You having the plugin code locally on your computer
+- The plugin code adheres to the [Cordova Plugin Specification](https://github.com/alunny/cordova-plugin-spec)

+#### Listing All Plugins

+    $ cordova plugin [ls]

+Lists out all plugins added to the current Cordova-based project.

+#### Adding A Plugin

+    $ cordova plugin add [path-to-plugin]

+Adds the platform as a build target for the current Cordova-based project.

+#### Removing A Plugin

+    $ cordova plugin remove [plugin]

+**NOT IMPLEMENTED!**

 # Examples